nwoltman/node-mysql-plus/README.md

 }
 ```

-**Note:** After explicitly defining a table option in your schema, if you remove it from your schema and resync your table definitions, the table option will not change in the database.
-If you want to go back to the default value for the table option, you'll need to explicitly define it on your schema and resync the table (or manually change it on the command line), and then you may remove it from your schema.
+**Note:** After explicitly defining a table option in a schema, if you remove it from the schema and resync your table definitions, the table option will not change in the database.
+To go back to the default value for the table option, you'll need to explicitly define it on the schema and resync the table (or manually change it on the command line), and then you may remove it from the schema.

 ## Column Types